-Tomás Santos Aviation Aviation training, safety and technical documentation
+Tomás Santos Aviation Aviation training, safety, research and technical development

 About Tomás Santos

-Portuguese aviation student preparing to begin integrated ATPL(A) training at a local aerodrome in Portugal, with a focus on aviation procedures, pilot training, safety culture and technical documentation.
+Portuguese aviation student preparing to begin integrated ATPL(A) training, with interests in pilot training, aviation safety, human factors, operational performance and technical development.

 Early interest in aviation

 I was born and raised in Lisbon, Portugal.
-My interest in aviation began at a young age, when I first used Microsoft Flight Simulator X with an old joystick that belonged to my father.
-What started as curiosity quickly developed into a long-term ambition to study aviation seriously and build a career in this field.
+My interest in aviation began at a young age when I first used Microsoft Flight Simulator X with an old joystick that belonged to my father.
+What began as curiosity gradually developed into a serious ambition to study aviation and build a professional career as a pilot.

-Since then, flight simulation has remained part of my aviation self-study, not as a substitute for formal flight training, but as a way to develop familiarity with procedures, cockpit workflows, navigation concepts and operational discipline.
-Over time, I have used several desktop simulation platforms, including FSX, X-Plane 11, Microsoft Flight Simulator 2020, Microsoft Flight Simulator 2024 and X-Plane 12.
+Flight simulation has remained part of my development as a supplementary tool for becoming familiar with procedures, cockpit workflows, navigation concepts and operational discipline.
+Over time, I have used several desktop simulation platforms, including Microsoft Flight Simulator X, X-Plane 11, Microsoft Flight Simulator 2020, Microsoft Flight Simulator 2024 and X-Plane 12.

 Preparation for integrated ATPL(A) training

-Having completed my pre-university academic path in Portugal, I am now preparing to begin integrated ATPL(A) training at a local aerodrome later this year.
-Before starting formal classes, I have already been building familiarity with ATPL theory, aviation procedures and the operational environment around my future training area.
+Before starting formal training, I have been building familiarity with aviation theory, Portuguese VFR procedures, phraseology, navigation, flight planning and the operational environment around my future training area.

 Aviation focus areas

-My aviation interests are centered on the areas that connect pilot training with real operational performance.
-I am especially interested in how good procedures, good instruction and good decision-making can shape safer and more capable pilots.
+My interests are centred on the areas that connect pilot training, technical knowledge and real operational performance.
+I am especially interested in how procedures, instruction, decision-making and technical tools can contribute to safer and more capable pilots.

 Operations